stefanfrede/stefanfrede/README.md

 ### Hi 👋

-I’m Stefan, a front-end developer from Hamburg, Germany.
+I’m Stefan, a front-end developer based in Hamburg, Germany.

 My focus is on HTML, CSS, Accessibility and Progressive Enhancement.